Technion-Kishony-lab/data-to-paper/README.md

 ### Motivation: Building a new standard for Transparent, Traceable, and Verifiable AI-driven Research
-The *data-to-paper* framework is created as a research project to understand the capacities and limitations of LLM-driven scientific research, and to develop ways of harnessing LLM to accelerate research while maintaining, and even enhancing, key scientific values, such as transparency, traceability and verifiability, and while allowing scientist to oversee and direct the process (see also: [living guidelines](https://www.nature.com/articles/d41586-023-03266-1)).
+The *data-to-paper* framework is created as a research project to understand the capacities and limitations of LLM-driven scientific research, and to develop ways of harnessing LLM to accelerate research while maintaining, and even enhancing, the key scientific values, such as transparency, traceability and verifiability, and while allowing scientist to oversee and direct the process (see also: [living guidelines](https://www.nature.com/articles/d41586-023-03266-1)).

 ### Implementation
 Towards this goal, *data-to-paper* systematically guides **interacting LLM and rule-based agents** through the conventional scientific path, from annotated data, through creating research hypotheses, conducting literature search, writing and debugging data analysis code, interpreting the results, and ultimately the step-by-step writing of a complete research paper.
-Tracking information flow through these steps, the process creates transparent and highly-traceable manuscripts, where results, methodology and data are programmatically linked ([demo](https://youtu.be/HUkJcMXd9x0)).

 https://github.com/Technion-Kishony-lab/data-to-paper/assets/31969897/0f3acf7a-a775-43bd-a79c-6877f780f2d4